linuxserver/docker-sonarr/README.md

     uid=1001(dockeruser) gid=1001(dockergroup) groups=1001(dockergroup)
 ```

+### Hardlink support

+Since docker doesn't support hardlinks over volumes, this feature won't work, and Sonarr will fallback to copying the files from `/downloads` to `/tv`.
+This can take quite some time with large files, and it will require additional disk space.

+For this feature to work, you will need to have the `download` folder and the `tv` folder on the same disk.
+Next, you need to map the parent directory that contains both the `download` folder and the `tv` folder to your docker container with the `-v <path/to/parent>:/data`.
+Finally, you need to update your "Remote Path Mappings" to match your new path.
+You also should update the Root Folder of your existing series in the "Series Editor" screen.

 ## Setting up the application
 Access the webui at `<your-ip>:8989`, for more information check out [Sonarr](https://sonarr.tv/).